- Search The Registry

 - My Account

 *Jack Johnson was born on this date in 1878.
-He was an African American Boxer, and the first Black heavyweight-boxing champion.
+He was a Black Boxer, and the first Black heavyweight-boxing champion in America.

 On December 26, 1908, finally given the opportunity to compete for the heavyweight championship in a fight in Sydney, Australia, Johnson dethroned the reigning champion Tommy Burns.
 Johnson defended his championship against five white fighters over the next two years.
 Responding to the call of legions of white fans anxious to restore boxing’s traditional racial hierarchy, Jim Jeffries came out of retirement to challenge the Black champion.
 Billed as "The Great White Hope," Jeffries fought Johnson in "The Fight of the Century" on July 4, 1910, in Reno, Nevada.
 Johnson soundly beat Jeffries.